-The operator of activities subject to a notification shall notify the supervisory authority in accordance with this section if the commencement of the activity referred to in the notification in accordance with section 115 a is postponed or cancelled.
+The operator of activities subject to notification shall notify the supervisory authority in accordance with this section if the commencement of the activity referred to in the notification in accordance with section 115a is postponed or cancelled.

-The operator of an activity subject to a permit, a notification or registration shall notify the supervisory authority, without delay, of:
+The operator of an activity subject to a permit, notification or registration shall notify the supervisory authority, without delay, of:

-- 1) long-term interruption of an activity;

-- 2) cessation of operations;
+- 1) long-term interruption of an activity; - 2) cessation of operations;

-- other changes concerning the activity that are substantial with regard to supervision, which may have an effect on environmental pollution or compliance with provisions, the notification decision or the permit.
+other changes concerning the activity that are substantial with regard to supervision, which may have an effect on environmental pollution or compliance with provisions, the notification decision or the permit.

-If the operator of activities subject to a permit, a notification or registration changes, the new operator shall notify the supervisory authority of the change.
+If the operator of activities subject to a permit, notification or registration changes, the new operator shall notify the supervisory authority of the change.

 The notification regarding an activity subject to a permit shall be submitted to the state supervisory authority if the environmental permit is issued by the state environmental permit authority, and otherwise to the municipal environmental protection authority.
-The notification in accordance with this section regarding an activity subject to a notification shall be submitted to the state supervisory authority if the notification has been processed by the state environmental permit authority, and otherwise to the municipal environmental protection authority.
+The notification in accordance with this section regarding an activity subject to notification shall be submitted to the state supervisory authority if the notification has been processed by the state environmental permit authority, and otherwise to the municipal environmental protection authority.
+The notification regarding an activity subject to registration shall be submitted to the state supervisory authority if the notification has been processed by the state environmental permit authority, and otherwise to the municipal environmental protection authority.
 The notification regarding an activity subject to registration shall be submitted to the municipal environmental protection authority unless it concerns treatment of waste referred to in section 31, subsection 2, in which case the notification is submitted to the state supervisory authority.